Boundary correlations in planar LERW and UST: Introduction

 The topic of Section~\ref{sec: applications to SLEs} is the relation of the scaling limit connectivity probabilities to multiple $\SLE$ processes.
 Multiple~$\SLEk$ is introduced in Section~\ref{sec: multiple SLEs}.
 In Section~\ref{sec: proof of pure partition function properties}, we prove the second order partial differential equations, positivity, and asymptotics for the functions $\PartF_\alpha$, and as a consequence get that each of these functions can be used to construct a local multiple~$\SLEk$ at $\kappa = 2$.

 Section~\ref{appendix: boundary visits} contains the proof of the scaling limit results for the boundary visit probabilities.
 In Section~\ref{sec: determinant Taylor expansions}, we prove the existence of the scaling limit and obtain a formula for it which allows us to interchange two limits.
-Section~\ref{sec: third order PDEs} contains a fusion argument of Dub\'edat, by which the third order partial differential equations can be proven after the two limits have been exchanged.
+Section~\ref{sec: third order PDEs} contains a fusion argument by which the third order partial differential equations can be proven after the two limits have been exchanged.
 Section~\ref{sub: proof of bdry visit thm} then summarizes the proof of the main scaling limit result for the boundary visit probabilities.
 We finish in Section~\ref{sub: asymptotics of boundary visits} by proving asymptotics properties for the limit of boundary visit probabilities.

 \textbf{Acknowledgments:} We thank Christian Hagendorf for useful discussions, and in particular for drawing our attention to the results of \cite{KW-boundary_partitions_in_trees_and_dimers, KW-double_dimer_pairings_and_skew_Young_diagrams, KW-spanning_trees_of_graphs_on_surfaces_and_the_intensity_of_LERW}.
-We also thank Dmitry Chelkak, Steven Flores, Konstantin Izyurov, Richard Kenyon, Marcin Lis, Wei Qian, David Radnell, Fredrik Viklund, David Wilson, and Hao Wu for interesting and helpful discussions.
+We also thank Dmitry Chelkak, Steven Flores, Christophe Garban, Konstantin Izyurov, Richard Kenyon, Marcin Lis, Wei Qian, David Radnell, Fredrik Viklund, David Wilson, and Hao Wu for interesting and helpful discussions.

-AK and KK are supported by the Academy of Finland project ``Algebraic structures and random geometry of stochastic lattice models''.
-During this work, EP was supported by Vilho, Yrj\"o and Kalle V\"ais\"al\"a Foundation and later by the ERC AG COMPASP, the NCCR SwissMAP, and the Swiss NSF.
+A.K. and K.K. are supported by the Academy of Finland project ``Algebraic structures and random geometry of stochastic lattice models''.
+During this work, E.P. was supported by Vilho, Yrj\"o and Kalle V\"ais\"al\"a Foundation and later by the ERC AG COMPASP, the NCCR SwissMAP, and the Swiss NSF.

 {}